+'HE HAD e was found dead by his wife, Marjola, just after 8 p.m. the entrance to their apartment block.
+'I had just arrived home with the two kids when I 1000 PEOPLE MINAI GROUPS'

-Commissar Cuku was a prominent public figure in the fight against organized crime in Albania.
-During his 20-year career in the police service, he had arrested about 1000 people connected to known criminal groups.
-Tonin Vocj, Director of the Criminal Police Department at the General Directorate of State Police, told the author: 'Artan Cuku showed tremendous determination to fight criminality in general and organized crime in particular.
-He directly investigated more than 45 criminal organizations.
-He was the protagonist behind investigations into many serious criminal incidents across the country.
-In Vlora alone, where Cuku had served as director of police, 21 organized-crime groups were bust and brought to justice, and 47 police operations were successfully completed.'
-HE HAD ARRESTED ABOUT 1000 PEOPLE CONNECTED TO KNOWN CRIMINAL GROUPS' Enrik Mehmeti, a television journalist based in Vlora who reported on many of the Cuku's criminal investigations, said: 'During his operations, Artan Cuku was emotionally and physically charged, leading by example and encouraging other police officers in the fight against the known criminal underworld, for whom the fear of being apprehended by law-enforcement agents was great.
+Enrik Mehmeti, a television journalist based in Vlora who reported on many of the Cuku's criminal investigations, said: 'During his operations, Artan Cuku was emotionally and physically charged, leading by example and encouraging other police officers in the fight against the known criminal underworld, for whom the fear of being apprehended by law-enforcement agents was great.
 The faith he created and courage he showed turned him into a hero of the city of Vlora.
 He enjoyed good relations with everyone but was aggressive when it came to dealing with criminals.'

 The prosecution services and the police, under pressure from the media and the general public, acted quickly.
 Their investigations found that the shooter was one Mikel Shalari, a 24-year-old resident of Tirana with a criminal past.
-Two months after the incident, police arrested Shalari, who confessed to prosecutors of how he had been offered a fee of $\leq 25\ 000$ by Bledar Jambelli for the killing, $\leq 3\ 000$ of which had been paid up front, with the balance to follow after the job had been completed.
+Two months after the incident, police arrested Shalari, who confessed to prosecutors of how he had been offered a fee of €25 000 by Bledar Jambelli for the killing, €3 000 of which had been paid up front, with the balance to follow after the job had been completed.